FAQ

 Once the application is reviewed and approved by the board, the new member will receive a welcome packet with information on upcoming events and resources available to members.

-The Mint Directors Association (MDA) is an international organization that brings together directors of mints from around the world.
+The Mint Directors Association (MDA) is an international organization that brings together industry leaders from around the world.
 Established to promote collaboration and share best practices, the MDA serves as a platform for discussing issues related to coin production, currency management, and numismatic education.

 Members benefit from networking opportunities, access to industry research, and participation in conferences that address current trends and challenges in minting.